Sonorous256/skyrim-mod-medic/readme.md

 - Some armor character parts may not appear.
 This is usually because the nif file or TXST record refers to a texture that doesn't exist
 - Some characters may not be wearing their gear.
 This is because in some cases the "Worn Armor" attribute has the characters actual gear and "Default Outfit" has either nothing or body parts -- and in other cases it is flipped.
 I haven't quite figured out how Skyrim handles these attributes exactly yet.
 - When using Vortex you and turn .esp/.esl/.esm files on and off -- but when using Mod Organizer 2, you instead turn entire mods on and off.
 In short, things just work better with Mod Organizer 2
 - Some things (like textures, nif files, etc) may hot-reload if they change on disk.
-But at the moment there are problems sometimes when changing the options in MO2 while Mod Medic is open
 - On a high-res screen the text will ve very small.
 This is because the Windows GUI "Scale" setting is not supported (sorry, it's honestly a real hassle!)
 - Many characters will have a neck gap.
 This is because the character "weight" value isn't supported for the body yet, but the pregenerated heads already have it built in.
 - the camera is often at an awkward spot when you load a new cell -- often pressing ctrl+R will look, but sometimes you have to search around